-E L Croucher is a 25 year old YA novel writer.
+E L Croucher is a 26 year old, self-published writer.
 She is currently living in London, England.
 The Butterfly on Fire was inspired by her LGBT background and love of the Japanese language and culture.
 She always dreamt of becoming an author and started working on publishable material since taking A level English.

 After starting to learn Japanese when she was 16 she entered SOAS (School of Oriental and African Studies) and attended Waseda in Tokyo, Japan on her year abroad.
 Eventually, after returning home to Kent, England, she started The Butterfly on Fire.